richpeck/exception_handler/README.md

 <img src="/readme/exceptions_app.png" title="Exceptions App" />

-**ExceptionHandler** uses this to route exceptions straight to our `exceptions` controller.
+**ExceptionHandler** uses this to route exceptions straight to our `exceptions` controller, allowing you complete autonomy over how it works.

-All other error gems send traffic through the "routes"

 ![Parse](/readme/parser.jpg "Parser")